imagingofthings/pypeline/README.rst

 For general installation, see ``doc/general/install.rst``

 For installation on EPFL cluster, first you must install condo.
 You can run

 ```
 bash Miniconda3-latest-Linux-x86_64.sh
 ```

 And respond to the interactive instructions.
 Be sure to install conda into your home directory.

 Make a new directory which will contain pypeline and all of its packages. cd into this dir, then run:

 ```
 git clone https://github.com/etolley/pypeline.git
 cp pypeline/install.sh .
 ```

 Afterwards, simply run:

 ```
 source install.sh
 ```

-For any future setup, simply run
+For any future setup, run:

 ```
 export PATH=$HOME/miniconda3/bin/:$PATH
 cd pypeline/